 I am a Lecturer in Sociology within the School of Applied Sciences at Edinburgh Napier University.
 Prior to this I worked as a Research Assistant in the Employment Research Institute at Edinburgh Napier University.

 I have a degree in Management, a Masters by Research in Social Research and a PhD, all from Heriot-Watt University.
-Drawing primarily on qualitative research, my PhD examined the conflict between artistic freedom and the commercial pressures of work within the recorded music industry.
+My PhD examined the conflict between artistic freedom and the commercial pressures of work within the recorded music industry.

 I am currently a co-investigator on an ESRC-funded project investigating the use of temporary accommodation to house asylum seekers and refugees during the Covid-19 outbreak, and have previously worked on projects funded by the EPSRC, Carnegie and other funding bodies.
 Recent projects have explored stress in the work of dentists and the future of work in crofting.
 I have previously worked on projects investigating mental health and welfare reform, collectivism in open source software development and age management in the workplace.